-In order to create sustainable growth and mid to long-term corporate value aiming for development together with society, our company considers it essential to have interactive communication with as many stakeholders as possible and continues to make efforts to meet the expectations of stakeholders.
-In our Nippon Express Group Business Plan 2023, we listed "Contributing to customers and society through business," "Contributing to resolving social issues through business," and "Cooperating to create new corporate value with stakeholders."
-We are working to achieve sustainable growth and improve our corporate value.
+In order to create sustainable growth and mid to long-term corporate value aiming for development alongside society, our company considers it essential to have interactive communication with as many stakeholders as possible.
+In our Nippon Express Group Business Plan 2023, we included "contributing to customers and society through business," "contributing to resolving social issues through business," and "cooperating to create new corporate value with stakeholders."
+In doing so, we are working to achieve sustainable growth and improve our corporate value.

-In particular, we promote environmental, social and corporate governance (ESG) management for our company's sustainable growth and high corporate value.
-A logistics service based on "Safety, Compliance and Quality" is the prerequisite for our business operations, and by providing these to people all over the world, we want to contribute to resolving social issues and the development of a sustainable society.
+In particular, we conduct environmental, social and corporate governance (ESG) management to ensure our company's sustainable growth and high corporate value.
+A logistics service based on "Safety, Compliance and Quality" is the prerequisite for our business operations.
+By providing this to people all over the world as we work to address social issues such as reducing CO2 emissions, we want to contribute to resolving social issues and the development of a sustainable society.
 Under the leadership of the board, the Compliance Committee with our Chief Executive Officer as the chairperson, the "Environmental Management Promotion Committee" and senior management, each officer and employee are working to create a corporate culture and climate where the rights and positions of stakeholders and sound business ethics are respected in accordance with our "Corporate Philosophy."

-Principle 2.1 Business Principles as the Foundation of Corporate Value [Improvement Over the Mid- to Long-Term
+Principle 2.1 Business Principles as the Foundation of Corporate Value Improvement Over the Mid- to Long-Term